Understanding The Parks Canada Lake Louise Shuttle (2025)

 - Keep your plans flexible and try to find a different date or time.

-- Taking the Roam Transit bus from Banff or Canmore.
+- Take the Roam Transit bus from Banff or Canmore.
 The Route 8X: Lake Louise Express operates daily to Lake Louise.
+You must reserve tickets on this bus and they do sell out.

 Roam Public Transport to Lake Louise